 *These courses are taught at the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality.

 NOTE: Course offerings vary from semester to semester.
 Please be sure to check with the WGSS office to see which courses can be counted toward your certificate.
 This list is not exhaustive and students may petition to have a course added if they believe its syllabus covers substantial amounts of material relating to women’s, gender, and sexuality studies.

 In addition to the courses above, the following topics courses may count towards the certificate:

-Students can also choose to take courses in the Graduate Consortium in Women’s Studies.
-Courses taken in the GCWS will count towards the Graduate Certificate.
+Students can also choose to take courses at the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality (the GCWS).
+Courses taken at the GCWS will count towards the Graduate Certificate.
 Instructors and courses vary from semester to semester.
-To see all past and current GCWS course offerings, visit the Graduate Consortium in Women’s Studies website.
+To see all past and current GCWS course offerings, visit the GCWS website.

 To enroll in a GCWS course, speak to the graduate advisor or coordinator in your primary disciplinary program.
 They will advise you on the process for enrolling in a GCWS course for Northeastern credit.
 Registration requires departmental approval and acceptance by the GCWS.